skystar-p/kubix/README.md

 # kubix

-A Kubernetes manifest generator using Nix.
+A Kubernetes manifest generator, powered by Nix.

 ## Why?